 As cliche as it sounds, everything really is bigger in Texas.
 Houston is the home of the country's largest land-based fireworks show.
 The Freedom Over Texas Fourth of July celebration includes an incredible six hours of activities and entertainment.
 Following that, the city puts on a massive fireworks show impeccably choreographed to music.
-At this year's show, check out a great performance from country music star Chris Young.
+At this year's show, check out a great performance from country music star Jake Owen.

 This iconic American city's Fourth of July celebration features the country's largest pyrotechnic show with fireworks shot from multiple barges scattered along the East River as well as the Brooklyn Bridge.
 Catch a perfect view of the show in Manhattan, Queens and Brooklyn.
 The celebration also features performances from award-winning musicians every year, hosting big names such as Lionel Richie, Ariana Grande and Miranda Lambert.
 For those interested in the history, Big Onion Walking Tours holds a tour of important city landmarks from the Revolutionary War.
 The tour stops in spots including the graves of Alexander Hamilton, General Richard Hamilton and other areas connected to George Washington and Thomas Jefferson.

 The Windy City is a hoppin' spot on this patriotic holiday.
 Navy Pier on the Chicago shoreline is the place to be with delicious dining spots, boat cruises, and a variety of other activities.
 The fan-favorite firework display at Navy Pier gets bigger and better each year.
 If you're lucky, maybe you'll snag a coveted viewing spot atop the Navy Pier Ferris wheel.
 Here, you can watch the Chicago sky light up for seven minutes, 150-feet above this beautiful city.